Welcome!

 To check if your camper’s friend request information is correct, please see our New Household Account How To below.

-To ensure that your camper’s information is correct, any changes and updates should be made at least 3 business days before the start date of camp through our NEW Household Accounts.
-After that time, the main contact can give the instructor any updates directly at camp, or in writing by emailing [email protected].
+To ensure that your camper’s information is correct, any changes and updates should be made at least 8 days before the start date of camp through our Household Accounts.

 Our registration now has a household account function.
 You can create an account and login via the following link, or at the main Education tickets page.
 Please note, this system is not connected to the same system used for memberships.
 The Household Account will say that a membership is not connected to your account.
 This is only because there are two systems.